CB Breogán: History

-Breogán fans celebrating the promotion to Liga ACB in April 2018.

 Founded in 1966, CB Breogán only needed five years to promote for the first time in its history to the Liga Nacional.
 It played in it from 1971 to 1977, except in the 1974–75 season, before dropping down again to lower divisions.
-Alfredo Pérez was the league's top scorer in both 1970–71 and 1972–73 seasons.Alfredo Pérez Gómez Breogán coexisted with another team from Lugo called La Casera for a while, and even though La Casera had more local players, Breogán was the whole city's preferred team because Lugo's population felt a lot more identified with the club.
+Alfredo Pérez was the league's top scorer in both 1970–71 and 1972–73 seasons.
+Breogán coexisted with another team from Lugo called La Casera for a while, and even though La Casera had more local players, Breogán was the whole city's preferred team because Lugo's population felt a lot more identified with the club.
 La Casera disappeared and a few of their players signed for Breogán afterwards.

 Breogán had a bit of a rollercoaster journey between the top division and the lower leagues, and got promoted back to the now named Liga ACB in the 1983–84 season, and qualified for the Korać Cup after finishing in the sixth position in 1984–85, playing against Red Star Belgrade, Pallacanestro Varese and ASVEL Basket.
 Manel Sánchez, from Lugo, was the star of this team.
 The club got relegated in the 1986–87 season after the referees allowed Oximesa Granada to score the winning free throws despite the clock having run out of time before the foul.
 The incidents caused the closure of Breogán's arena and Breo had to play the remaining games in A Coruña, where it got relegated despite Lugo population's massive support filling up an arena 100 km away from home and Manel Sánchez being the league's top scorer.
 Season 1988–89 saw the club's return to Liga ACB once again, where they stayed until 1995, when it lost to against Valvi Girona and became relegated to Liga EBA.
 During this time, Manel Sánchez left the club for good, and Olympic medallist Velimir Perasović was brought as his substitute for the 1992–93 season, its first in the new arena, Pazo dos Deportes.

 In 1999 the club returned once again to Liga ACB, an era which would last seven years.
 Great players like Anthony Bonner, former EuroLeague champion Nikola Lončar or Devin Davis played for the club during that time.
 They earned a European spot in the 2003–04 season, but ULEB Cup organisers decided to invite Real Madrid instead, even though they finished in a lower position than Breogán.
 2004–05 season was defined by the arrival of one of Liga ACB's most talented players in the 21st century, Charlie Bell.
 His impressive performances for Breo earned him a move to the NBA for the following season.
 In the 2005–06 season, Breogán was the last qualified in the table despite having players such as Pete Mickeal or Alfonso Reyes and was relegated to LEB Oro in which would become the club's biggest absence from the top tier – 12 years -.